soniprerna26/TSF-TASK/README.md

 # The Sparks Founation
   - ...inspiring, innovating, integrating

-- Our Vision Statement
+- Our Vision Statement:
 A world of enabled and connected little minds, building future.

-- Our Mission Statement
+- Our Mission Statement:
 To inspire students, help them innovate and let them integrate to build the next generation humankind.

-- Inspire
+- Inspire -
 To inspire, motivate and encourage students to learn, create and help build a better society.

-- Innovate
+- Innovate -
 To teach new ways of thinking, to innovate and solve the problems on their own.

-- Integrate
+- Integrate -
 To let the students integrate, and help each other, learn from each other and do well together.

 ## Table of Contents